For these traditional Austrian plum dumplings, plums are wrapped in a potato dough and covered in sweet buttery and nutty bread crumbs. So delicious!!

 If you have leftovers, store the dumplings in an airtight container in the fridge.
 They will keep for up to 3 days.

 Have you tried apricot dumplings yet?
-Here is a delicious recipe for apricot dumplings with curd cheese dough.
+Here is a delicious recipe for apricot dumplings with curd cheese dough or for apricot dumplings with potato dough.

 Have fun making dumplings!